SeckMohameth/Vers-2016-2019/README.md

 - Not enough marketing.
 Just because you built it doesn't mean they'll come.
 - Costly.
 I had to pay for every feature I wanted to add, but the development company did fix bugs that arrise for free.
 - TEAM!!!
 I learned if I'm ever going to start a business I need the right team.
 I'm grateful for the help of my friends, but sometimes business partners should probably not be your closest friends.
+- MVP: I shouldv'e done a better job validating my idea.
+Having a simple landing page would've helped find out if anyone wanted a product like this in the first place.

 Ultimately, not being able to code or finding a techinical partner were big issues.